sohmxdd/LuminaScope-Lite/README.md

 “Somewhere, something incredible is waiting to be known.”
 — Carl Sagan

-LuminaScope Lite combines astronomy, AI, and design into one mission: to make the unseen worlds beyond our solar system visible through code. ✨
+LuminaScope Lite merges astronomy, AI, and data science — to make the unseen worlds beyond our solar system visible through numbers.